Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 **A:** Because it will better help us understand the system we're working with.
 It also gives us clues as where to look when hunting for the password!

-I tried to disassemble main using `objdump`, but got the following error:
+I then tried to disassemble main using `objdump`, but got the following error:
 ```bash
 $ objdump -d main